nyg/crypto-tools/README.md

 ## Kraken Order Batch

 Allows you to easily create multiple orders for a given trading pair.
-The goal is to be able to place buy orders below the current price, or sell orders above the current price.
+The goal is to be able to easily place multiple buy or sell orders.
 Orders are [post limit orders](1) and the quote currency is used for fees.
-Kraken allows you to have between [80 and 225 open orders](2) per trading pairs depending on your verification level.
+Kraken allows you to have between [80 and 225 open orders](2) across all trading pairs depending on your verification level.

 ![screenshot-kraken-order-batch](public/screenshot-kraken-order-batch.png)